 |Sep.
 9, 2009||Wilson heckled President Obama during an address to Congress by yelling "You lie!".|

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Wilson is shown as a purple triangle. (analysis methodology)
+Wilson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Joe Wilson sits on the following committees:

 Wilson was the primary sponsor of 5 bills that were enacted:

 - H.R.
 553 (116th): Military Surviving Spouses Equity Act

 - H.R.
 6141 (115th): To require the Secretary of Energy to develop a report on a pilot program to site, construct, and operate micro-reactors at critical national security locations, and for ...

 - H.R.
 2487 (115th): Military Family Stability Act

 - H.R.
 497 (110th): Brigadier General Francis Marion Memorial Act of 2007

 - H.R.
 917 (108th): To designate the facility of the United States Postal Service located at 1830 South Lake Drive in Lexington, South Carolina, as the “Floyd Spence Post Office Building”.